zoezheng04/RISC-V-CPU/statements/zoe.md

 ## Register File
 ### Module Description
-The Register File module consists of an array of registers, each capable of holding data of the specified width.
-The register file's capacity is determined by the address width parameter, allowing for scalability and adaptability to various RISC-V configurations.
+The Register File module consists of an array of registers, each capable of holding data of the specified width of 5 bits.
 In the context of the project, this register file supports 32 registers, with a special consideration given to register 10 (a0).

 ### Read and Write Operations
 To support read operations, the Register File module dynamically selects the read addresses based on the instruction's encoding.